lockss/lockss-rtd-manual/docs/installing/downloader.rst

    For security purposes, you may wish to inspect the LOCKSS Downloader before executing it.

    One option is to review the contents of the script directly on GitHub to your satisfaction, then execute it as described above.
-The URL https://www.lockss.org/downloader redirects to https://github.com/lockss/lockss-github-download/raw/main/lockss-github-download.
+The URL https://www.lockss.org/downloader redirects to https://github.com/lockss/lockss-downloader/raw/main/lockss-downloader.

-   Another option is to download a copy of the LOCKSS Downloader, review the :program:`lockss-github-download` script, then execute it, all locally.
+   Another option is to download a copy of the LOCKSS Downloader, review the :program:`lockss-downloader` script, then execute it, all locally.
 To do so, follow this procedure:

    1. Run either:

       .. code-block:: shell

-         curl -Lo /tmp/lockss-github-download https://www.lockss.org/downloader
+         curl -Lo /tmp/lockss-downloader https://www.lockss.org/downloader

       or:

       .. code-block:: shell

-         wget -O /tmp/lockss-github-download https://www.lockss.org/downloader
+         wget -O /tmp/lockss-downloader https://www.lockss.org/downloader

-      to download the :program:`lockss-github-download` script to :file:`/tmp/lockss-github-download`.
+      to download the :program:`lockss-downloader` script to :file:`/tmp/lockss-downloader`.

-   2. Inspect :file:`/tmp/lockss-github-download` to your satisfaction.
+   2. Inspect :file:`/tmp/lockss-downloader` to your satisfaction.

    3. Run this command:

       .. code-block:: shell

-         chmod +x /tmp/lockss-github-download
+         chmod +x /tmp/lockss-downloader

-      to make :file:`/tmp/lockss-github-download` executable.
+      to make :file:`/tmp/lockss-downloader` executable.

    4. Type:

       .. code-block:: shell

-         /tmp/lockss-github-download
+         /tmp/lockss-downloader

-      to run the :program:`lockss-github-download` script, appending options like :samp:`--download-dir={DIR}` to the end as desired.
+      to run the :program:`lockss-downloader` script, appending options like :samp:`--download-dir={DIR}` to the end as desired.